 Director of Financial Reporting and Management Services

-Cash and non-cash items given to employees as gifts, prizes, and awards that are paid with University funds (including state funds, grant funds, contract funds, gift funds) are subject to federal and state income tax and The Federal Insurance Contributions Act (FICA) tax.
+Cash and non-cash items given to employees as gifts, prizes and awards that are paid with University funds (including state funds, grant funds, contract funds and gift funds) are subject to federal and state income tax and The Federal Insurance Contributions Act (FICA) tax.

 Reason for Policy

-Gifts certificates to UNC Student Stores do not bear the recipient’s name but will be deemed to meet the criteria listed above provided the recipient is required to produce identification in order to redeem the UNC Student Stores certificates.
+Gifts certificates to UNC Student Stores that do not bear the recipient’s name will be deemed to meet the criteria listed above, provided the recipient is required to produce identification in order to redeem the UNC Student Stores certificates.